ykbryan/aws-amplify-vuejs/README.md

 # Getting started to build VueJS app and AWS Amplify

-The raising trends and love for VueJS is no surprise for many developers.
+The rising trends and love for VueJS is no surprise for many developers.
 With over [160k stars on Github](https://github.com/vuejs/vue), many developers and companies, including big and small, have been adopting it since the very beginning.
 With the ease of developing a responsive and impressive frontend application using VueJS, it is no wonder that developers are looking for the _same_ development experience and turning their attentions to cloud services and libraries to automatically spin up and connect the cloud capabilities together.

 ![AWS Amplify](docs/amplify-introduction.png 'What is AWS Amplify')